kossiitkgp/docs/.github/CONTRIBUTING.md

 ### Conventions
 - Look for an existing doc or section where your content may go.
 If you can not find any, create a new document at an appropriate index.
+- Do not write anything as an opinion.
+Write slowly without haste.
+- It is discouraged to write in first person *i.e.* do not use `I` or `Me`.
+Never write in first person without identifying who wrote it. (e.g. Name, Class of 'YY)
 - Check for spelling and grammatical mistakes.
   - You can use [Grammarly](https://app.grammarly.com/) to verify.
 You can get a [free grammarly account](https://wiki.metakgp.org/w/How_to_get_free_Grammarly_premium_account) if you are an IIT KGP student.
 - Sign your commits.
 [Read more](https://help.github.com/articles/signing-commits/)